Exterminator 2: Reshoots

 The original script for the film was very different to the one released; several original scenes were removed and new scenes were filmed to cobble a different storyline together.
 Some of the original scenes are in the wrong order, for example the exterminator goes to Caroline's home early in the film but then travels in the garbage truck with her later in the film where Caroline is wearing the outfit from the previous scene in the movie.

 Ginty couldn't return for reshoots for the scenes in which John wears a fireproof mask and burns down the gang members with a flamethrower.
 Those scenes were filmed with Robert Ginty's stunt double.
 Originally the only scene where John used the flamethrower to kill the gang members was in the ending when he burns the last few after he already killed most of the others with weapons from the garbage truck.
 A double was used for scenes where his face is not seen and the most obvious scene is when he phones Caroline and then runs to her home to find her dead.
-Deborah Geffner couldn't return as Caroline but Mario Van Peebles and Frankie Faison did return for the reshoots.
+Deborah Geffner wasn't asked to return as Caroline because all her scenes would have been with Ginty, so a body double was used for the shot of her nude dead body.
+Mario Van Peebles and Frankie Faison did return for the reshoots.

 The original rough cut of the film has never been released.

 Alternative or missing scenes

-The theatrical trailer shows following deleted and alternate scenes from the original rough cut of the movie;
+The theatrical trailer shows the following deleted and alternate scenes from the original rough cut of the movie: